Safety & Thermal Management | BESS Guide

 Safety System Components in a Typical BESS

-Most modern BESS safety design uses multiple layers of protection so that failures are detected early, contained quickly, and handled safely—without allowing escalation.
+Most modern BESS safety designs rely on multiple protection layers so that abnormal conditions are identified early, contained effectively, and managed safely without escalation.

 1